cerner/terra-core/packages/terra-dropdown-button/docs/DropdownButton.md

 The Terra Dropdown Button is a button that, when pressed, opens a dropdown with more buttons.
 It is intended to allow the user to choose from a list of options with no special emphasis on any option.

+Children must be `Button` subcomponent for proper functionality and appearance.

 ## Getting Started

 - Install with [npmjs](https://www.npmjs.com):